mssci92/mssci92/README.md

-# Sabrina Ali - Aspiring Healthcare Data Scientist
+# Sabrina Ali - Aspiring Healthcare Data and AI Scientist

 Welcome to my GitHub profile!
-Here you can find some of the projects I've programmed and produced.
+Here you'll discover a link to a collection of projects I've developed as I pursue my aspirations as a healthcare data and AI scientist.

 ## Projects
 https://github.com/mssci92/finalCapstone/blob/main/README.md